 In some ways, however, Myanmar is in a fortunate position.
 As a result of increasing democratization and the lifting of international sanctions, foreign money is pouring in.
 According to the Organisation for Economic Cooperation and Development, official development assistance to Myanmar has increased tenfold since 2009, reaching $3.8 billion in 2013.
 With debt relief factored in, that figure surpassed $7.6 billion.
 It’s hard to tell how much of those funds are going toward climate projects.
 But, several international development organisations are already in Myanmar and taking action on climate change.

-Last year, the United Nations Development Programme (UNDP) started working in Myanmar’s central “dry zone” with the support of an $8m grant from the Adaptation Fund.
+In 2015, the United Nations Development Programme (UNDP) started working in Myanmar’s central “dry zone” with the support of a roughly $8m grant from the Adaptation Fund.
 Chronic poverty here has been directly linked to the impacts of drought and dry spells that are expected to get worse.
 Karma Rapten, a technical specialist at the UNDP overseeing the project on the ground, says they plan to develop effective irrigation systems and distribute select species of cattle and chickens that can survive the extreme heat.“We’re trying to develop all of the benefit sharing mechanisms then give it up to the farmers to manage themselves so once the project is done it’s sustainable,” says Rapten.

 Meanwhile Mercy Corps is helping farmers in Labutta township, which was heavily damaged by Cyclone Nargis, to rebuild their lives and increase their income.
 Mark Munoz, a programme manager at Mercy Corps, says one of the ways they’re doing this is by linking farmers to local and international companies that can offer much needed supplies, such as good-quality fertilizers and rental equipment.
 But time is a huge challenge.
 It takes hours to travel by boat from the main town of Labutta to just one of the surrounding villages, which makes the journey financially unfeasible for many businessmen.
 “Labutta is one of the last places they’re coming,” says Munoz.
 “They’re going to the dry zone because there they can hit more villages faster.”